in , ,

 The two properties were designed to be a complementary pair; nonetheless, 17 Prospect Park, located on the corner of Prospect Park West and Carroll Street, is much more impressive.

-The Park Slope mansion features seven bedrooms, three bathrooms and one half-bathroom.
+The Park Slope mansion features seven bedrooms, three bathrooms, and one half-bathroom.

-You’ll find turn-of-the-century details perfectly preserved throughout the property, including stained-glass windows, mahogany columns, herringbone floors, carved mantels, and five working gas fireplaces.
+Inside, you’ll find turn-of-the-century details perfectly preserved throughout the property, including stained-glass windows, mahogany columns, herringbone floors, carved mantels, and five working gas fireplaces.

 third most expensive home in brooklyn